amrx101/reactnd-project-myreads-starter/README.md

 # MyReads Project

 Submission for UDACITY React Nanodegree.
+This application lets one retrieve and classify the books.
+Functionalites include:

+* categorise books into shelfs.
+* move books from one shelf to another.
+* search for books in the store.

+Use the app to create and track a healthy reading habit.

 ## TL;DR